π Security & Encryption

 Ephemeral keys ensure past communications remain secure

-| Layer | Algorithm | Purpose | Security Level |
+| Layer | Algorithm | Purpose & binding | Where in the code |

 |---|---|---|---|